 - Food services operated from a push cart or bicycle are considered in this program.
-Typically these vendors offer ice cream, hot dogs or healthy treats and can encourage people to stay in a park.
+Typically these vendors offer food and/or beverages that encourage people to stay in a park.

-Vendors are encouraged to set up in many of our park spaces.
+Vendors are encouraged to operate in many of our parks and greenspaces.
 However, due to capacity such as parking, some parks cannot accommodate any further vendors.
-Several of our parks are at capacity, and vendors may be directed to parks other than their first choice.
+Several of our parks are at capacity, and vendors may be directed to parks other than their preferred choice.

 Fees can range and will be negotiated depending on the specific location, season, service provided, and other unique circumstances.

-- Provided all the requirements have been met, the Vendor begins operation on the expected commencement date.
+- Provided all the requirements have been met, the successful applicant begins operation on the expected commencement date.